James Avery (Medal of Honor)

-James Avery (1825 – October 11, 1898) was an American Civil War Union Navy sailor who received the Medal of Honor while serving aboard USS Metacomet.
+James Avery (c.
+1825 – October 11, 1898) was an American Civil War Union Navy sailor who received the Medal of Honor while serving aboard USS Metacomet.

 Biography

 Born in 1825 in Scotland, Avery was living in New York when he joined the Navy.
 He served during the Civil War as a seaman on USS Metacomet.
 At the Battle of Mobile Bay on August 5, 1864, he was among the crew of a small boat sent from Metacomet to rescue survivors of USS Tecumseh, which had been sunk by a naval mine (then known as a "torpedo").
 Despite intense fire, the boat crew was able to pull ten Tecumseh men from the water.
 For this action, Avery was awarded the Medal of Honor a year and a half later, on January 15, 1866.
 Five other members of the Metacomet boat crew also received the medal: Quarter Gunner Charles Baker, Ordinary Seaman John C. Donnelly, Captain of the Forecastle John Harris, Seaman Henry Johnson, and Landsman Daniel Noble.

 Many years after the war Avery was serving as a berth-deck cook and it was discovered by the captain that he had won a medal of honor.
 When asked about the medal he said: